Shed Felt Buying Guide

 Shed Felt

-Shed felt is a roofing material that is made by soaking a base of compressed cloth or matted card fibre in bitumen.
-One side of the felt usually is covered with a mineral finish that is coloured.
-The base is what gives the product flexibility as well as strength, while the bitumen is what makes it waterproof.
+Shed felt is a roofing material made by soaking a base of compressed cloth or matted card fibre in bitumen.
+One side of the felt is usually covered with a coloured mineral finish.
+The base is what gives the product flexibility as well as strength, while the bitumen makes it waterproof.
 The mineral coating is not only for cosmetic purposes.
-It certainly makes shed felt look better, but its real purpose is to prevent the sun from melting the bitumen.
+It certainly makes the shed felt look better, but its real purpose is to prevent the sun from melting the bitumen.

 Does Quality Matter?